Do you keep losing bidding wars on apartment deals?

 A second way to create a more attractive offer is to shorten the due diligence period in the contract.

-During due diligence, your lender/mortgage broker and you are performing inspections and reviewing the operations of the property in order to confirm your underwriting assumptions and uncover any disqualifiers.
+During due diligence, you and your lender/mortgage broker are performing inspections and reviewing the operations of the property in order to confirm your underwriting assumptions and uncover any disqualifiers.

 By offering to shorten the due diligence period, you are shortening the time in which you can cancel the contract.
 Like the nonrefundable earnest deposit, this shows the seller that you are more serious about closing on the deal.
 Plus, the shorter the due diligence period, the faster you close, which means the seller gets their capital back sooner.